 (To communicate those findings, of course, requires that we speak and write in a language that is widely understood.
 Some scholars have slipped so far into the stylized talk – excuse me, discourse – of academia that important ideas are rendered virtually incomprehensible to most people.
 Because it sometimes seems that scholarship is valued by other academics in direct proportion to its inaccessibility,* some individuals may have an instinctive aversion to writing in simple sentences even if they could remember how to do so.
 The reality is that we contribute usefully to a discussion about testing when we explain clearly why higher scores do not necessarily signal better learning.
-We do not contribute usefully when we ramble on to a general audience about point-biserial correlations – or, for that matter, about liberatory praxis. )
+We do not contribute usefully when we ramble on to a general audience about point-biserial correlations – or, for that matter, about liberatory praxis and neoliberal hegemony. )

 A constructive effect on real-world policies depends not only on how findings are described but also on how research is conducted in the first place.
 This comprises not only which topics are selected for investigation, but also how a study is designed, and specifically, what will be the dependent variables.
 Consider an investigation of the effects of teacher certification.
 It’s understandable that one might be tempted to ask whether certification affects students’ scores on standardized tests.
 Even someone who has his doubts about the value of these tests might reason that many people place stock in those scores and it can be persuasive to show that a given practice has the effect of raising them.
 But there are long-term consequences to that choice.
 I believe we should hesitate not only before conducting studies, but even before citing studies, that purport to justify practices we may happen to support – or to indict practices we may oppose — on the basis of their effect on standardized tests results.